 Dr. Robeson began teaching at Johns Hopkins University as an adjunct in 1989.
-Since 2009 she has been full-time as Senior Lecturer.
+Since 2009 she has been a full-time Senior Lecturer.
 Also she has taught courses in the M.S.
 Biotechnology program, JHU Krieger School of Arts and Science that include Translational Biotechnology, ProSeminar in Biotechnology, and Managing and Leading Biotechnology Professionals.
 She teaches courses in the MEHP program; Health Program Development, Implementation and Evaluation; and Leadership for Health Professions: Theory in Action.

 She brings a wide range of work experiences that includes Principal Investigator for a National Cancer Institute government contractor, Director North America for a Dutch chemical company providing drug discovery and development services, and is a founder of a CRO for pharmaceutical company providing operational services for drug discovery activities.